 2. Be water-wise.
 Do not use excess water during a drought.
 Know how much water your trees and landscape need to survive and water accordingly.
 Water using 5 to 20 gallons, depending on the tree species, once or twice a week.

 6. Delay further planting until fall.
-Hold off planting new trees and plants in your landscape—to conserve natural resources.
+Hold off planting new trees and plants in your landscape to conserve natural resources.
 Reassess drought conditions in the fall for future plantings.

 7. Invest in rain barrels.
-Use rain barrels in and outside your home to collect excess water.
+Use rain barrels inside and outside your home to collect excess water.
 Use rain barrels indoors to gather water from leaky faucets or drains, and use barrels outside to collect rainfall and dew.

 8. Re-use recycled water or gray-water.
-We use water every day for numerous activities from showering to washing our clothes and dishes.
-You can save surplus water or “gray water” from sinks, showers, tubs and washing machines by installing various filtering systems.
+We use water every day for numerous activities, from showering to washing our clothes and dishes.
+You can save surplus water or “gray water” from sinks, showers, tubs, and washing machines by installing various filtering systems.

 What NOT to Do During a Drought